TechwriterSSchmidt/Bring_Em_Home/README.md

 ![Navigation Screen](mockup_nav.png)

 ### 2. Searching for GPS
 Displayed when no GPS fix is available.
-Shows an animated text "Searching SATs . . .".
+Shows "Searching SATs" with an animated progress bar.

 ![Searching Screen](mockup_searching.png)